celevitz/topChef/cran-comments.md

   checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

+    Note from submitter: I could not install miktext since it isn't available for the version of R that I have (4.2.3).
+Same with pdflatex.

 ❯ On ubuntu-gcc-release (r-release) checking CRAN incoming feasibility ...
 [6s/11s] NOTE